Shirakumo/lichat-protocol/README.md

 1. The permissions for the channel are updated with the ones specified in the update's `permissions` field as follows:
    1. For each rule in the specified permissions set in the update:
+   1. If the rule should be malformed or unacceptable, the server responds with a `invalid-permissions` update and disregards the rule.
-   1. Set the rule with the same type in the channel's rule set to the given rule.
+   1. Otherwise, set the rule with the same type in the channel's rule set to the given rule.
 1. The server responds with a `permissions` update with the `permissions` field set to the full permissions set of the channel, and the `id` being the same as the id of the update the user sent.

 See §2.5 for an explanation of the proper syntax of the permissions.
 Note that the server may reduce the set of rules to a simpler set that is semantically equivalent.